olimsaidov/research/evolution-analysis/5-business-value-delivery-analysis/quantifiable-value-metrics.md

 ## Overview

-The Jarima platform's business value can be measured through concrete, quantifiable metrics that demonstrate both economic and social returns on investment.
+The E-Jarima platform's business value can be measured through concrete, quantifiable metrics that demonstrate both economic and social returns on investment.
 This analysis presents empirical evidence of value creation across multiple dimensions, providing data-driven insights into the platform's impact on traffic safety, government efficiency, and citizen engagement.

 ## Direct Economic Impact